Environmental

 Ministry of Agriculture and Rural Development and The World Bank.

-water catchments of Lake Aloatra.
+catchments of Lake Aloatra.
 The lake is located in the northern

 highlands of Madagascar and suffers from severe erosion problems